 Teachers College offers some online courses.
 The majority of our programs must be completed, in large part, through courses on the TC campus, but some may be supplemented with online coursework.
 Please check the schedule of classes to confirm if a course is taught online.
 In addition, TC offers four exclusively online degree programs.
 Please consult our Online Degree Programs page for more information.

 Yes, many programs at Teachers College allow for both part-time or full-time study.
 Two-thirds of TC students are part-time students.
 However, many programs at Teachers College require full-time study.
 Please consult your program’s website to learn more about whether or not your program requires full-time study.

 Students who require visa sponsorship in order to attend TC may be required to maintain full-time status, depending on the requirements of their visa.
-For more information, please consult the Office of International Services.
+For more information, please consult the Office of International Students and Scholars.

 The Master of Arts requires the completion of a minimum of 30 points.
 The Master of Education requires a minimum of 60 points to complete the degree.